Level 1 – Foundation Phase

 • 10 reps

-Cool Down & Mobility
+Cool-Down & Mobility

 Move slowly and comfortably.
-No stretch should cause pain.

-• Shoulder rolls — 10 forward, 10 back
+• Shoulder rolls — 10 forward / 10 back

 • Cat-Cow stretch — 6 slow reps

-• Gentle forward fold — 20–30 seconds
+• Gentle forward fold — 20 – 30 seconds

 Finish with slow, relaxed breathing.

-Progression Guidance (Weeks 3-4)
+Progression Guidance (Weeks 3 - 4)

-• Add 1–2 reps per exercise
+• Add 1 – 2 reps per movement

-• Hold stretches slightly longer (30–40 seconds)
+• Hold stretches slightly longer (30 – 40 seconds)

 Coaching Notes

-• Always move within a comfortable range of motion
+• Move with a comfortable range

-• Focus on breathing during mobility stretches
+• Focus on breathing throughout

-Optional Low Impact Conditioning Session
+Optional Low-Impact Conditioning Session

-• Joint mobility and control
+• Additional mobility and control

-• Light cardiovascular conditioning
+• Light cardiovascular movement

 Estimated Session Time